rafting Adventures

 • Inexpensive sunglasses and chums to keep sunglasses from falling off.

-• Greaseless sunscreen (non-scented).
+• Greaseless sunscreen (un-scented).
 Bugs love smelly/greasy stuff.

 • Towel and washcloth (camp/lodge trips and camp/camp trips).

-• Camera – we will provide you with a waterproof day bag but if you have a camera bag you may bring that along, we will have seat box room for these.
+• Camera and/or binoculars – we will provide you with a waterproof day bag but if you have a camera bag you may bring that along, we will have seat box room for these.

-We recommend packing each day’s clothing in a large Zip-Loc bag.
+We recommend packing each day’s clothing in a Large Zip-Loc bag.
 This makes repacking into our waterproof bags fast and easy.
-The Zip-Loc bags provides one extra layer of waterproofing, keeping your clothes fresh and clean as well as keep your clothing away from wet and other dirty items.
+The Zip-Loc bags provide one extra layer of waterproofing, keeping your clothing fresh and clean.

 The Lodge at Riverside: